Eldern45/ResTool/README.md

 Error kinds with 2 levels: `no_complementary_literals`, `incorrect_mgu`, `unification_fails`, `mgu_not_most_general`
 Error kinds with 3 levels: `incorrect_resolvent`

 `diagnoseStep()` in `solver.ts` dispatches to per-error handlers.
-The solver renames c2's variables before unifying (avoids name collisions), then un-renames to produce split σ1/σ2.
+The solver renames the second clause's variables before unifying (avoiding name collisions) and then un-renames the resulting bindings to produce split σ1/σ2.

 ## localStorage Keys